Tubing on the Delaware River - Westfall to River Beach

 - CLICK HERE for Detailed Information

-behind this charming lake region and why this area has become a popular year-round attraction.
-You will see the
+will discover the rich history of this stunning lake region and learn why it has become a popular year-round

-Wallenpaupack is a freshwater lake in northeastern Pennsylvania.
-It is the third largest lake in
+is a freshwater lake located in northeastern Pennsylvania.
+It is the third-largest lake in the state,

-Power & Light Company (PP&L) created it in 1926 for hydroelectric purposes and flood control; however,
+Established in 1926 by the Pennsylvania Power & Light Company (PP&L) for hydroelectric power and flood

-will only cover approximately 1/3 of the lake within the time allowed.
+the Scenic Boat Tour will cover approximately one-third of the lake during the scheduled time.

 Cornelia & Florence Bridge Nature Preserve

-Enjoy a peaceful, easy walk through the forest near the camp.
-A good portion of the three miles of trails in
+Enjoy a peaceful, leisurely stroll through the forest near the camp.
+A significant portion of the three miles

-Township.
-Charlie had two specific visions for the property: to honor his late wife and mother's dream of
+Charlie had two specific visions for the property: to honor his late wife's and mother's dream of

-preserving it and to honor their wish that the land be accessible for public enjoyment.
-He also requested that
+preserving the land and to ensure it remains accessible for public enjoyment.
+Additionally, he requested that

 Back to the top of the page